siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 \left(\nabla^2-\frac{1}{c^2}\partial_t^2\right)f=0.
 $$

-The wave equation permits both open propagating transport and organized, closed closures.
-When a flow configuration refracts its own transport, curving its own path through the field it generates, it can close on itself.
+Chapter 7a derived the self-refraction principle: retarded portions of the same flow alter the local transport law and bend later transport of that same field.
+This chapter asks what follows once that bending becomes strong enough to make the path close on itself.

 Such a self-refracting closure must be a shape that admits continuous nowhere-vanishing tangential flow.
 A sphere does not: by the hairy ball theorem, no continuous nowhere-vanishing tangential vector field exists on a sphere.
 The simplest closed shape that can sustain such flow is a torus, a sphere with a smooth through-hole.
 It has two independent non-contractible cycles, and the flow must close in both directions at the same time.

 As we shall see, a self-refracting flow closing toroidally yields integer modes and the Rydberg-type $1/n^2$ scaling.
 Since hydrogen is matter, this is